Little Rock Arkansas Regional Office

 Educational Institutes, Healthcare, Municipalities, organization and Regional Government agencies for recruitment of

-BCDCCA members, from the African American and Black community, of Pine Bluff, Jefferson County, and the
+BCDCCA members, from our targeted community, of Little Rock, Pulaski County, and the

 6. Training and Education.
 Promote existing and develop new training and education programs and seminars to help